BFF Editing

 Q - What if I disagree with editing suggestions?

 A - It is your responsibility as the author (especially in indie publishing) to ensure that the story looks and sounds the way you want it to.
 It is your name on the cover.
-You will make the ultimate decisions about how the story goes out into the world.
-I respect and applaud that.
+I'll try to facilitate your process and accommodate your vision.
+But you make the ultimate decisions about how the story goes out into the world.
+I respect that.

 I find the collaborative process to be satisfying and hope you will too.
 Though editing is not easy, it can be rewarding and enjoyable with the right attitude and company.